kapetan-io/querator/doc/adr/0018-queue-complete-error-semantics.md

 reduces the effort required to locate logical queues where each partition resides to confirm item completion.

-#### Logical Queue Organization
-As a side note, maintaining an array of logical queues organized by partition ID can help ensure that Logical Queue operations appear efficient.

 #### Complexity Introduced by Partitions
 Introducing partitions as full-class citizens adds complexity to the `/queue.complete` request.
 Although we aim to lump partitions together when a client reserves items from a queue, it is possible